Where to Find Decadent Vegan Food in Paris

 Maisie Café

-Located a stone’s throw away from the Tuileries Garden, Maisie Café is a must-stop for its gluten-free focaccia cold press juices.
+Located a stone’s throw away from the Tuileries Garden, Maisie Café is a must-stop for its gluten-free focaccia and cold-pressed juices.
 It is a vegan coffee shop offering healthy snacks and organic dishes.

 They offer catering services and also hold wellness events and masterclasses to introduce people to yoga, meditation, and healthy living.